-exercise sole authority to make decisions regarding the application (KHRC will not consider agreements regarding the relative rights of joint venture parties); and
+exercise sole authority to make decisions regarding the application (KHRC will not consider agreements regarding the relative rights of joint venture parties).

-become a managing member or general partner of the ownership entity (may be through a single purpose LLC or limited partnership).

 B. application requirements

 KHRC will specify the form, manner, and process of receiving applications and may require the submission of information, letters, and/or representations before or after submission deadlines.
 Applicants must comply with all such instructions to the same extent as QAP requirements.